tableflip/lasercat-workshop/README.md

 ## The lasercat turret

 1. Power On Self Test - LED + resistor.
 Ensure everything is working
--  Turn the table - Wire up a servo.
+-  Spin Up - Turn the platter with a servo.
 -  Pan & Tilt - Become master of the horizontal and the vertical.
 -  Fire the Laser - WARNING: May attract cats.
 -  Remote control - Cats over IP.